harmony-one/onebtc/specs/onebtc-spec/docs/source/spec/redeem.rst

 Overview
 ~~~~~~~~

-The redeem module allows a user to receive BTC on the Bitcoin chain in return for destroying an equivalent amount of ONEBTC on the BTC Parachain.
+The redeem module allows a user to receive BTC on the Bitcoin chain in return for destroying an equivalent amount of ONEBTC on the BTC Bridge.
 The process is initiated by a user requesting a redeem with a vault.
 The vault then needs to send BTC to the user within a given time limit.
-Next, the vault has to finalize the process by providing a proof to the BTC Parachain that he has send the right amount of BTC to the user.
+Next, the vault has to finalize the process by providing a proof to the BTC Bridge that he has send the right amount of BTC to the user.
 If the vault fails to deliver a valid proof within the time limit, the user can claim an equivalent amount of ONE from the vault's locked collateral to reimburse him for his loss in BTC.

 Moreover, as part of the liquidation procedure, users are able to directly exchange ONEBTC for ONE.
 To this end, a user is able to execute a special liquidation redeem if one or multiple vaults have been liquidated.